-The first family session is recommended as a “kick-off” event for the program.
-It is a session that parents and children attend together.
+This family session is recommended as one of the first your community runs for your families.
 The session covers the basic stresses that come with preparation for the b–mitzvah—and it encourages parents and students to have empathy for one another.

 Topics include mapping the transitions that take place from childhood to teen years, exploring risks and responsibilities, and making sense of the spoken and unspoken rituals of entry into Jewish adulthood.

 Jewish text: Mishnah

 B–Mitzvah: Why am I doing this?